How to Manage Pests

 Monitoring and Treatment Decisions

-If basal leaves are not removed, apply fungicides before rain in northern and coastal production areas to prevent flower infections.
+If basal leaves are not removed, apply fungicides before rain in northern central valley and coastal production areas to prevent flower infections.
 Research data shows a trend toward better control if fungicides are applied at bloom, preclose, and veraison.
-If leaf removal is practiced, then sprays can be limited to one application if wet weather occurs during bloom (or none if no rain occurs).
+If leaf removal is practiced, then sprays can be limited to applications prior to wet weather during bloom (or none if no rain occurs).
 Thorough coverage is essential for all fungicide treatments.

 A fungicide application may also be warranted if a major rain is expected late in the season when grapes are nearly mature.
-Otherwise, management of Botrytis bunch rot following bloom generally relies on proper cultural practices as outlined in SUMMER BUNCH ROT.
+Alternating fungicides with different modes of action within the season and/or between seasons is essential to prevent pathogen populations from developing resistance to classes of fungicides.

-At harvest, check table grape for Botrytis symptoms to assess this year's management program and to plan for next year.
+At harvest, survey vineyards for Botrytis symptoms to assess the current season's management program and to plan for next year.

 UC IPM Pest Management Guidelines: Grape